Introducing ControlUp Monitor

 - Local administrative privileges on all your managed computers (this is optional and only required if your Monitor will be expected to deploy Agents to systems)

 - Modify permissions on the directory used for scheduled data export (see below)

-Shared Credentials Store – ControlUp now allows to manage credentials centrally so all authorized users can use shared credentials sets.
-This enables for a more streamlined management of credentials and a quicker onboarding process for new ControlUp users which does not require them to know the service usernames and passwords.
+Shared Credentials Store – ControlUp allows managing credentials centrally so all authorized users can use shared credentials sets.
+This enables for more streamlined management of credentials and a quicker onboarding process for new ControlUp users which does not require them to know the service usernames and passwords.

 Please note that the Shared Credentials permission are set by the roles in the Security Policy Panel

 Note: “Local Admins” and “Organization Members” Roles are not allowed to use the Shared Credentials Store, you MUST create a new role.

 The bottom of the Domain Identity page hosts the credentials saved with the Monitor instance in order to enable it to connect to your virtualization infrastructure.
 In order to monitor virtualization hosts, ControlUp requires for consoles and monitors to use the same credentials.
 In order to enable continuous monitoring of the virtualization hosts using the monitor, use this page to save the same service account credentials used by other ControlUp users in your organization to connect to your hosts.
 Saving those credentials is optional.
 However, if no credentials are provided for hypervisor connections, the monitor will not be able to connect to the hypervisor infrastructure.
 For more information on monitoring virtualization hosts with ControlUp, please refer to the Connect to the Virtualization Infrastructure page.

 At this stage, select the type of ControlUp login for your Monitor instance.
 If your organization works with online ControlUp login, leave the default online option selected.
 In this case, ControlUp will automatically create a new ControlUp user account for your monitor instance.